prevwong/craft.js/packages/docs/docs/api/UserComponent.md

       ["rules?", [
           ["canDrag", "(currentNode: Node, helpers: NodeHelpers) => boolean", "Specifies if a component can be dragged.
 Applicable only to components whose corresponding `Node` is a direct child of a `Canvas`."], ["canMoveIn", "(incomingNode: Node, currentNode: Node, helpers: NodeHelpers) => boolean", "Decides if an incoming Node can be dropped into the current component.
-Applicable only to components whose corresponding `Node` is a `Canvas`."], ["canMoveout", "(outgoingNode: Node, currentNode: Node, helpers: NodeHelpers) => boolean", "Decides if a child Node can be dragged out of the current component.
+Applicable only to components whose corresponding `Node` is a `Canvas`."], ["canMoveOut", "(outgoingNode: Node, currentNode: Node, helpers: NodeHelpers) => boolean", "Decides if a child Node can be dragged out of the current component.
 Applicable only to components whose corresponding `Node` is a `Canvas`."], ]],

     ]]